Property Guide Price – When You’ve Got It Wrong

 There are a few taboo subjects when it comes to the property sector and one of the most common seems to be when it comes to property guide prices.
 Start mentioning this to most vendors and they immediately get stressed and fidgety about an estate agent’s thoughts.
 But why?
 Of course we all want our properties to be worth millions, however if you get this strategy wrong by over-pitching the property guide price, it can have implications and a knock on effect, that results with the vendor potentially losing out even more.

 Some estate agents simply quote high guide prices in order to secure instructions – after all, some will sell (which pay the bills) and if the others don’t sell, then so be it.
 Of course some vendors are equally enthusiastic with their thoughts on price.

 The biggest issue with this strategy is that as soon as a property is put online, it’s like confetti – information, details and nearly your inside leg measurement are scattered online and which you have no control over.

-Guide prices should therefore be pitched at a realistic level to encourage viewings, which are the lifeblood of any sale and to start conversations.
+Property guide prices should therefore be pitched at a realistic level to encourage viewings, which are the lifeblood of any sale and to start conversations.
 However, vendors remain concerned they will receive low-ball offers.
-Let’s be quite clear – in any market there will always be an interested party who tries it on with a low offer, but you (and your agent) are in control.
+Let’s be quite clear – in any market there will always be an interested party who tries it on with a low offer, but you (and your estate agent) are in control.

 Vendors will then say – ‘once your price is set, you can never go above it’.
 This simply isn’t true.
 I have recently completed on a sale for a vendor where I achieved £800k above guide price.
 This was from one cash buyer who was effectively competing against themselves.
 Quite a result!

-Overall, remember that whilst a guide price is important, it binds your entire marketing strategy together.
+Remember that whilst a guide price is important, it binds your entire marketing strategy together.
 Therefore if any element of this is skewed, then you the vendor will lose out in the end.
-My advice is to get your guide price right from the outset and don’t be one of those properties which languishes in the market.
+My advice is to get your property guide price right from the outset and don’t be one of those properties which languishes in the market.